-To mechanize this human tendency, \method consists of an \textbf{exploration} module, which combines random walks over the KG nodes with a set of graph operations (e.g. \texttt{COUNT}, \texttt{ARGMAX}, \texttt{>=}, etc.) to produce programs of varying degrees of complexity (\underline{\textsc{Stage 1}}; Fig~\ref{fig:overview}).
+To mechanize this human tendency, \method consists of an exploration module, which combines random walks over the KG nodes with a set of graph operations (e.g. \texttt{COUNT}, \texttt{ARGMAX}, \texttt{>=}, etc.) to produce programs of varying degrees of complexity (\underline{\textsc{Stage 1}}; fig.~\ref{fig:overview}).
 Our explorer is symbolic in nature and has the goal of maximizing diversity within the generated programs, akin to curiosity-driven human learning \citep{ryan2000intrinsic}.

-After sampling a diverse set of programs, \method leverages the strong generalization ability of large language models (LLMs)~\citep{brown2020language,wei2022emergent,touvron2023llama} to \textbf{generate questions} in natural language for each program (\underline{\textsc{Stage 2}}).
-However, even though LLMs consistently generate outputs with ``reasonable'' surface forms, they are not always semantically accurate w.r.t the input.
-This is exacerbated by the absence of training data as demonstrations for in-context learning (ICL).
-To improve zero-shot generation, we, therefore, develop a novel \textbf{inverse-consistency} re-ranking method for LLM generation, which computes scores for generated queries based on the likelihood of the query \textit{re-generating} the program.
-We additionally incorporate least-to-most (L2M) prompting \citep{zhou2023leasttomost} to improve generation for multi-hop programs.
-Empirically, we find that both inverse-consistency and L2M greatly improve the accuracy of question generation and are essential in allowing us to operate within the unsupervised setting.
+After sampling a diverse set of programs, \method leverages the strong generalization ability of large language models (LLMs)~\citep{brown2020language,wei2022emergent,touvron2023llama} to generate questions for each program (\underline{\textsc{Stage 2}}).
+However, we find that LLM outputs are often semantically inaccurate with respect to the program, particularly in the zero-shot setting.
+To improve LLM generation, we, thus, develop a novel inverse-consistency re-ranking method, which computes scores for generated queries based on the likelihood of the query \textit{re-generating} the program.
+We also incorporate least-to-most (L2M) prompting \citep{zhou2023leasttomost} to improve generation for multi-hop programs.
+Empirically, we find that both techniques greatly improve the accuracy of question generation and are essential in allowing us to operate within our unsupervised setting.

-Finally, \method generalizes from the set of explored query-program pairs in order to perform \textbf{reasoning} to answer arbitrary user queries (\underline{\textsc{Stage 3}}).
-With the original motivation of designing a QA system that can work on any KG, we opt for a semi-parametric, case-based reasoning (CBR) \citep{kolodner1992introduction} approach instead of KG-specific fine-tuning.
-In particular, we build upon Pangu \citep{gu-etal-2023-dont} --- a high-performing LLM-based discriminative procedure that iteratively synthesizes the predicted program guided by a retrieved set of in-context exemplars \citep{das-etal-2021-case,rubin2022learning} from the training data.
-To operate within our challenging \textit{unsupervised} setting, we introduce several modifications, including a pruning step, which dramatically reduces runtime (by nearly 96\%) as well as increases accuracy.
+Finally, \method uses the explored query-program pairs to perform reasoning in order to answer user queries (\underline{\textsc{Stage 3}}).
+With the motivation of designing a QA system that can work on any KG, we opt for a semi-parametric approach instead of KG-specific fine-tuning.
+In particular, we build upon Pangu \citep{gu-etal-2023-dont}, an LLM-based discriminative procedure that iteratively synthesizes the predicted program guided by retrieved exemplars from the training data.
+We introduce several modifications, including a pruning step, which dramatically reduces runtime (by 88\%) as well as increases accuracy.